junxit/us-congress-bills-115/metadata.md

 - 2018-06-25 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5594-5601)
 - 2018-06-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5594-5601)
 - 2018-06-26 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2018-10-02 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2018-12-05 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski with an amendment in the nature of a substitute.
+With written report No. 115-416.
+- 2018-12-05 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski with an amendment in the nature of a substitute.
+With written report No. 115-416.
+- 2018-12-05 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 722.